Mr. Men: Unaired episodes

-Little Miss (1983–1984)
+Little Miss (1983)

 The thirteen original Little Miss characters were adapted into a BBC TV series starring Pauline Collins as the Little Misses, with John Alderton as the Narrator and the Mister Men.
 The series was produced and directed by Terry Ward and Trevor Bond, who also produced the 1974 series.
 Music was written by Dave Cooke, who also wrote the music for The Mister Men rescore.
 When the new episodes of Little Miss were broadcast on BBC1 beginning on 14 February 1983, they were paired with reruns of The Mister Men series.
 The paired episodes were billed in Radio Times as a single programme, titled Little Misses and the Mister Men.
 The theme music and background music of The Mister Men reruns was changed and rewritten to match the style of the Little Miss music.
-Most of these are lost media today.
+Whilst previously thought lost, in December 2025, Scotchka uploaded 12 of the rescored episodes to Youtube, leaving only one episode lost.
 Little Misses and the Mister Men aired on BBC1 from its debut until its last BBC1 airing on 15 June 1987.
 Less than a year later, reruns of Little Misses and the Mister Men were moved to BBC2 beginning on 27 January 1988 until the last airing on 22 December 1988.
 This was the first Mr. Men based series to air in the United States, getting two VHS releases from Warner Home Video with an American redub in 1986.

 Episodes

-The entire series was released to VHS in October 2003 in the UK.
+The entire series was released to VHS and DVD in October 2003 in the UK, with the episodes presented in a different order.
+One unusual note is that, in the episodes 'Little Miss Splendid' and 'Little Miss Bossy', audio crucial to the plot was muted.